DerGuru/The-Resonant/New Chapters/03 - Part3/P3-06_Elyras_Ritual_Planning.md

 "It's beautiful," Lina said on day four.
 "Dangerous, but beautiful."

-"Most worthwhile things are," Elyra said.
+"Most worthwhile things are," Elyra said quietly.

 By day seven, they'd memorized the pattern.
 Could draw it from memory.
 Could explain each phase and its purpose.